alliedvision/vimbax_ros2_driver/README.md

 The node will publish all topics and service under the namespace `vimbax_camera_<pid>`, where `pid` is the process id of the camera node process.

-An example can be start by running:
+An example can be started by running:
 ```shell
 ros2 run vimbax_camera_examples <example name> vimbax_camera_<pid>
 ```